ReMeF Symposium

 This cutting-edge field promised to accelerate the global transition to clean energy, tackle energy storage challenges, and pave the way for a carbon-free future.
 Renewable Metal Fuels represented a novel approach to energy storage and transport - metals such as aluminium and iron stored large amounts of renewable energy and released it on demand through reactions with oxygen or water.
 These reactions produced environmentally friendly and highly recyclable by-products, enabling a sustainable, scalable, and carbon-free energy cycle.
 Thanks to their high energy density, cost-effectiveness, and minimal environmental impact, these fuels offered a promising alternative to conventional batteries and Power-to-X technologies.

 During the symposium, leading scientists and experts converged to share pioneering insights into this emerging field.
 Discussions focused on how Renewable Metal Fuels could overcome the energy storage barriers that stood in the way of a fully renewable energy system and the achievement of global climate targets, including the Energy Strategy 2050.
-Check out the gallery along with the presentations and posters from our speakers below.

 GALLERY